Are you suffering from symptoms of Spinal Stenosis?

 How is Spinal Stenosis Diagnosed?

-The neurosurgeons at MD West ONE are highly experienced at finding the source of your back pain and helping you find the appropriate treatment for your condition.
+The neurosurgeons at MD West ONE in Omaha are spinal stenosis treatment experts.
+They are highly experienced at finding the source of your back pain and helping you find the appropriate treatment for your condition.
 When you visit MD West ONE, your doctor will ask questions about your medical history.
 After that, he or she may order at least one of the following diagnostic tests:

 - X-rays - These can show how the shape of your vertebrae has changed.